107zxz/inscr-onln/tools/patch-notes.md

-v0.1.6 is out!
+v0.1.7 is out!

-This update makes some important bug fixes and shakes up the meta for the tournament
+This update makes some more important bug fixes and balance changes, as well as reworking the battle UI!

 * New Cards (added in arg)
     * Long Elk